Skip to content

 It might sound complex, but the affect heuristic happens when we let emotions get the best of us while hiring.
 In other words, when we make decisions based on how we feel at the moment rather than an objective perception of a candidate.

-Let’s say that a hiring manager is going through a difficult personal issue, something with their children.
-And during the course of the interview, they discover that the candidate is going through the exact same thing.
+Let’s say a hiring manager is going through a difficult personal issue, something with their children.
+During the interview, they discover that the candidate is going through the exact same thing.
 This could cause them to favor the candidate over others because of an emotional connection.

 A solution: Have more than one person attend important interviews to get multiple opinions.
-And, of course, base your decisions on tangible criteria like how well they answered the interview questions or performed on a skills test.
+Of course, base your decisions on tangible criteria, like how well they answered the interview questions or performed on a skills test.

 13. Conformity bias

-Peer pressure is incredibly powerful and happens in our everyday lives – not just in the workplace.
-Conformity bias is when a group of people agrees on a matter, forcing even those who are against it to conform.
+Peer pressure is incredibly powerful and happens in our everyday lives—not just in the workplace.
+Conformity bias occurs when a group of people agrees on a matter, forcing even those who are against it to conform.

 A solution: Data and facts are your friends when seeking to avoid conformity bias.
 Make your hiring decisions independently and stick to your guns when it comes to who goes further in the hiring process.
 Your aim is not to agree with your coworkers – it’s to hire the best person for the job.

-How to battle different types of unconscious bias
+How to avoid different types of unconscious bias

-Now that we’ve seen the many unconscious biases that could occur, their examples and possible solutions, it’s time to sum up some of those key lessons.
+Now that we’ve seen the many unconscious biases that could occur, their examples and possible solutions, it’s time to sum up some key lessons.

 Hire people based on their skills

-rather than any of their traits.
-Use objective measures like scorecards and skills tests to determine whether the candidate can get the job done or not, and make this your primary standard for who gets hired.
+Use objective measures like scorecards and skills tests to determine whether the candidate can do the job, and make this your primary standard for who gets hired.

 Involve several people in the hiring process